 Two great revolutions are believed to prompt the rise of the so-called Social Sciences – the French Democratic Revolution and the Industrial Revolution.
-These events shattered the European culture so immense that it was impossible for the thinkers of the 18th and 19th centuries to overlook them.
-The former caused the collapse of the feudal system and left notions such as wealth, authority, status, and sovereignty for redefining, while the latter changed the means of production to such a degree that, all of a sudden, the entire organization of society reordered.
+These events shattered European culture so profoundly that it was impossible for 18th and 19th-century thinkers to ignore them.
+The first caused the collapse of the feudal system and left concepts such as wealth, authority, status and sovereignty to be redefined.
+At the same time, the latter changed the means of production to such an extent that suddenly, the whole organization of society was rearranged.
 It was the time when the main tree of Philosophy was separated into hundreds of scientific branches.
 There was a great need for specialization and differentiation of knowledge.

-Until the end of the 18th century, the main ideas of economics, political science, anthropology, and sociology were formed, and by the end of the 19th century, the main body of Social Sciences was already established into distinctive disciplines.
+Until the end of the 18th century, the main ideas of economics, political science, anthropology, and sociology were formed.
+By the end of the 19th century, the main body of Social Sciences was already established into distinctive disciplines.
 Thereby, the 20th century could be seen, along with many other tendencies, as the period of Social Science.

 Nowadays, it is impossible not to consider the idea of society as the main factor when dealing with whichever scientific field chooses.
 But through the separation of the holistic philosophical systems, we have reached dangerous levels of alienation among the different disciplines of knowledge.
 The human mind cannot grasp the totality of scientific work today.
 However, we are witnessing a new revolution – the World Wide Web Revolution.
 Social networks, Search engines, cloud-based data servers, almost immediate transfer of information, super-fast computational methods, and unimaginable statistics all made it possible for us to restore the union of the numerous disciplines.
 We are already living in unprecedented interconnection.
 The entire planet is in cultural, informational, and industrial interdependence.
 There is a need for a scientific reunion once again.
 These are the ages of interdisciplinary and multidisciplinary studies.